Updated On: 16 Mar, 2026

 By definition, sales are the activities involved in selling products or services, which includes prospecting, qualifying leads, pitching, negotiating and closing deals.
-The heart of sales is creating value for both the seller and the buyer, meeting the customer’s needs while achieving business goals.
+At its core, sales is about creating mutual value — solving a real problem for the customer while driving measurable results for the business.
+Done right, it’s less about persuasion and more about matching the right solution to the right need at the right time.

 Sales matter a lot.
 Sales drive revenue, and revenue fuels everything else.
 Here’s why: